anguelos/ddp_transcription/doc/transcription_guideline.md

 * If you transcribe a text in this way in for instance Transkribus, it will not be possible to train a model in Transkribus based directly on this transcription: The transcription must be reworked first before training.
 * How do we indicate deletions, additions, any form of damage (and the assumed text if we can amend it), change of the script (Kurrent to Latin in Early Modern German texts for instance) \-\> reference in the critical apparatus?
+    -> proposal from TJF on 16.10.2025: a crossed-out _domus_ could be coded as: `[ | domus ]`.
+Note that both opening and closing brackets should be there; the "short form" (=what you can see) on the right indicates that 'domus' can be read, but that it should be rendered as deleted.
 * How do we signal missing (omitted) words added by the transcriber?
 * How to transcribe the dots standing for the unknown/unspecified forename of a person \- simply two dots as they are?